How to be a Pro Networker

 This question seems easy to answer, but try saying it out loud in front of a mirror with confidence, don’t stutter or repeat yourself, and make an impression all at once!… This is called your spiel, otherwise known as your elevator pitch.

 An elevator pitch is a 30-second self-introduction that tells someone who you are, what you do, and what sets you apart from the rest.
 Basically, you’re tooting your own horn for half a minute.
-Then, with all the confidence in the world, you turn the tables around and ask, “What about you?”
+Then, with all the confidence in the world, you turn the table around and ask, “What about you?”

-A. The introduction is straight to the point.
+The introduction is straight to the point.
 It answers who you are and what you do without beating around the bush… leave the industry jargon behind.

-B. The supporting points are where you can talk about your most recent achievements, brag about your clients, or future initiatives.
+The supporting points are where you can talk about your most recent achievements, brag about your clients, or future initiatives.
 Tailor your spiel around the person you’re talking to.
 Networking is about building mutually beneficial relationships, not to tell the whole world how great you are as a person… who cares?

-I jokingly tell them to call us ASAP, although there’s some seriousness in what I say.
 If I can’t help someone, I just move on to the next person.
 All attendees are there looking for new business or new opportunities.

 If you feel that your job isn’t interesting enough to grab someone’s attention, tell them what you want to do instead of what you’re doing.